Dudukun/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-a Bash script that displays:

-To infinity and beyond indefinitely
+rite a C program that creates 5 zombie processes.